Notes on the module of Euler systems: Characteristic ideals

-\begin{lemma}[{\cite[Proposition~C.12]{hres}}] Let $R$ be a noetherian ring satisfying (G$_{0}$) and (S$_{1}$).
+\begin{lemma}[{\cite[Proposition~C.10]{hres}}] Let $R$ be a noetherian ring satisfying (G$_{0}$) and (S$_{1}$).
 Let $M$ be a finitely generated $R$-module.
 Then the ideal ${\rm char}_{R}(M)$ is reflexive, that is, ${\rm char}_{R}(M) = {\rm char}_{R}(M)^{**}$. \end{lemma}

-\begin{lemma}[{\cite[Lemma~C.13]{hres}}] Let $R$ be a noetherian ring satisfying (G$_{0}$) and (S$_{2}$).
+\begin{lemma}[{\cite[Lemma~C.11]{hres}}] Let $R$ be a noetherian ring satisfying (G$_{0}$) and (S$_{2}$).
 Let $I$ and $J$ be ideals of $R$.
 If $IR_{\fr} \subset JR_{\fr}$ for any prime ideal $\fr$ of $R$ with ${\rm ht}(\fr) \leq 1$, then $I^{**} \subset J^{**}$. \end{lemma}

-\begin{corollary}[{\cite[Remark~C.14~(i)]{hres}}] Let $R$ be a noetherian ring satisfying (G$_{0}$) and (S$_{2}$).
+\begin{corollary}[{\cite[Remark~C.12~(i)]{hres}}] Let $R$ be a noetherian ring satisfying (G$_{0}$) and (S$_{2}$).
 If a finitely generated $R$-module $M$ is pseudo-isomorphic to an $R$-module $N$, then we have ${\rm char}_{R}(M) = {\rm char}_{R}(N)$. \end{corollary} \begin{proof} The characteristic ideals of $M$ and $N$ are reflexive by Lemma~\ref{lemma:ref}.
 Hence by Lemma~\ref{lemma:bidualeq}, we may assume that the Krull dimension of $R$ is at most $1$.
-In this case, $M$ is isomorphic to $N$, and we have ${\rm char}_{R}(M) = {\rm char}_{R}(N)$. \end{proof}
+In this case, any pseudo-null module is zero, and hence $M$ is isomorphic to $N$, which implies ${\rm char}_{R}(M) = {\rm char}_{R}(N)$. \end{proof}